sjsu-library/unionist/_items/unionist--text-0113.md

 source: The Unionist
 subject: Advertisement; Miscellaneous Filler
 type: Text
-category: Unionist full issue 1833-09-05
+category: Unionist content
 articleType:
 volume: '1'
 issue: '6'
-transcription: QUITE NEW.—The following is from an English newspaper advertisement:—“Patent
-  <br>machines for teaching arithmetic for the use of schools, and more especially
-  of <br>private families, by John Tyrell, Esq.
+transcription: QUITE NEW.—The following is from an English newspaper advertisement:—“Patent<br>machines for teaching arithmetic for the use of schools, and more especially of<br>private families, by John Tyrell, Esq.
 A.M.
-Complete in a handsome mahogany box, <br>price 16s. <br>
+Complete in a handsome mahogany box,<br>price 16s.<br>
 scholarlyNotes:
 commentary:
 relatedPeople: John Tyrell